Clariant Paints a Clear Picture of Supply Chain

 The Business Need

 Customer supply chain execution is crucial in Clariant’s increasingly demanding industry.
 To do this, the company wanted to better understand and translate its customers’ needs to supply chain execution, by aligning customer segmentation and supply chain services.
-This would enable, the business to continue to solidify the brand as a high-quality provider focused on the needs of its customers, investors, partners, and employees.
+This would enable the business to continue to solidify the brand as a high-quality provider focused on the needs of its customers, investors, partners, and employees.
 While examining its current processes, Clariant recognized the need to move the supply chain from a pure operational focus to become a value enabler, achieve excellence, manage complexity, and address the impact coming from rising market volatility.
 By introducing a new supply chain transformation program, Clariant would bring its entire supply chain program to life.
 To facilitate strategic knowledge building and strategy execution, Clariant chose to work with Root Inc., a consulting company that helps organizations focus on strategy execution through their people.

-Christopher Spahn, Central Team Lead, Clariant Supply Chain System, said “When we analyzed the potential contribution of the Strategic Learning Map® approach, it became evident fairly quickly that both the attendee engagement and content delivery method can create a high impact in our journey towards a market-driven supply chain.”
+Christopher Spahn, Central Team Lead, Clariant Supply Chain System, said “When we analyzed the potential contribution of the Root Learning Map® approach, it became evident fairly quickly that both the attendee engagement and content delivery method can create a high impact in our journey towards a market-driven supply chain.”

 The goal of the project was to build strong process literacy around the organization’s forthcoming needs among everyone who touched the supply chain processes.
 Working together, Root and Clariant created the end-to-end supply chain Strategic Learning Map® module to effectively engage Clariant’s workforce, encourage active participation, and disseminate complex issues in a simple way.